 The overall responsibility of risk management system is in the Board of Directors.
-The Board of Directors is accountable for determining and approving the risk strategy, including the risk appetite framework and the derived limits for individual risks, internal policies and organisational chart.
+The Board of Directors is held accountable for the definition and approval of the risk strategy, including the risk appetite framework and the derived limits for individual risks, internal policies and organisational chart.
 These define the tasks and responsibilities of organisational units and individuals in the risk management system and internal control system.
 The Board of Directors regularly monitors and discusses the risk profile of the Company, including the risk exposures and potential breaches to the limits.